 With this you have the peace of mind that, however long the negotiation takes, it will be based as if a decision was made on the date of service.

-What Happens if we get the Enfranchisement Notice Wrong?
+What Happens if we get the Collective Enfranchisement Notice Wrong?

-If this happens to you, the law states that you have to wait a full 12 months before starting the process again by issuing another Enfranchisement Notice.
+If this happens to you, the law states that if you still want to buy a share of your freehold, you will have to wait a full 12 months before starting the process again by issuing another Enfranchisement Notice.
 Unless the mistake causing the failure of the notice has been made by your solicitor (when you will probably have the right to make a professional negligence claim against them), not only will this cause delay, but you will also have lost all the legal costs paid to date.
 With larger blocks, it may also mean that you lose support of some of the other leaseholders.
 Getting the right number of people on board in the freehold purchase in the first place can be difficult with especially with larger blocks – but much more so if the first attempt failed.

 Bear in mind that the cost of enfranchisement it is also likely to increase because the leases will, you come to reapply, be at least one year shorter.
 And if property prices are increasing, that will also increase the size of the premium you’re going to be to pay.